 On August 6, 1945, the United States dropped an atomic bomb on Hiroshima, Japan, inflicting nearly 130,000 casualties and destroying more than 60 percent of the city.
 On August 9, a second atomic bomb was dropped on Nagasaki, where casualties were estimated at over 66,000.
 Meanwhile, the U.S. government kept quiet about the Indianapolis tragedy until August 15 in order to guarantee that the news would be overshadowed by President Harry Truman’s announcement that Japan had surrendered.

 In the aftermath of the events involving the Indianapolis, the ship’s commander, Captain Charles McVay, was court-martialed in November 1945 for failing to sail a zigzag course that would have helped the ship to evade enemy submarines in the area.
-McVay, the only Navy captain court-martialed for losing a ship during the war, committed suicide in 1968.
+McVay, the only Navy captain court-martialed for losing a ship during the war, died by suicide in 1968.
 Many of his surviving crewmen believed the military had made him a scapegoat.
 In 2000, 55 years after the Indianapolis went down, Congress cleared McVay’s name.